 He became a historian by trade and an academic by necessity, the author of 14 books, an expert on French and Eastern European history.
 His most acclaimed and read book is Postwar, on the aftermath of WWII in Europe.
 He eventually arrived at New York University where he established the Eric Maria Remarque Institute in European Studies in order to train a new generation of independent minded scholars like himself.
 He lived and taught only a few blocks from my door, but I never met him.

 It's hard to pick a place to start to enumerate his virtues and review this remarkable book.
-It makes it clear within the first few pages how we live in an era where most of what passes for "political" discourse and writing is mostly drivel.
+It makes it clear within the first few pages how we live in an era where most of what passes for "political" discourse and writing is mostly polemics.
 It's hard to see how global communications and the instant access to information has made the situation any better.
 Judt takes that "deeper cut" where those in the service of the marketplace dare not tread.
-Anyone whose paid any attention whatsover to my blog, can instantly see why I'm so readily attracted.

 In a serious discussion of the Middle East and Israel, someone is going to ask you whether the time has come to distinguish Israel from the Holocaust, since the later should not be allowed to serve as a Get Out of Jail Free Card for a rogue state.

-Can you imagine him dropping this grenade at the table with Charlie Rose and say, Bibi Netanyaho?
-Judt's article, Israel: the Alternative published in NYRB in 2003 suggested a "one nation" solution to the problem in Israeli occupied Palestine, to the consternation of perhaps everyone but his friend Edward Said, the professor at Columbia who was his friend and perhaps the most hated Palestinian intellectual since that war over 45 years ago.
+Can you imagine him dropping this grenade at the table with Charlie Rose and say, Bibi Netanyahu?
+Judt's article, Israel: the Alternative published in NYRB in 2003 proposed a "one nation" solution to the problem in Israeli occupied Palestine, to the consternation of perhaps everyone but his friend Edward Said, the professor at Columbia who was his friend and perhaps the most hated Palestinian intellectual since that war.
 That's chuptzpa.
 (I'd never dare say something like it since I'm not Jewish and fear the line that would be crossed could never be uncrossed.)

 Judt brings insights long precluded by conventional views, and provides a solid perspective on many of our problems both economically and politically.
 He's just as good on Keynes and as he is on Hayek, and Marxism, whose template he notes was Catholicism.
 He's emphatic in his observations related to the "culture of fear" that has taken over our national discourse and in fact places our democracy at risk.